mobbr/mobbr-api-v1/README.md

 Use the following accounts to login to the test environment, usernames TEST1 to TEST10, password: m0bbr2014

-The test system will never sent mail except for registration mail.
+The test system will never send mail except for registration mail.

 To use the sandbox in your website, just include the mobbr-script from the sandbox-URL (https://test-www.mobbr.com/mobb-button.js) instead of the production-URL (https://mobbr.com/mobbr-button.js).